SauzeauYannis/Web-Project/README.md

 ### Skills acquired

 Create a dynamic website that uses :
-* the description languages XHTML and HTML.
+* the description languages XML, HTML and XHTML.
   * Compliance with the [W3C](https://validator.w3.org/) standard.
   * Data structuring and code legibility
 * CSS style sheets.